 While there is no single correct model for using people analytics and ONA, the adoption process should follow a number of steps that include adequate planning and execution, in order to ensure impact, success and continued growth of organizational teams.

-• Plan: Identify adequate sources of data that include a combination of internal sources and HR systems that are linked with active methods such as surveys and passive methods such as social media via Slack on Microsoft or LinkedIn and other collaboration platforms.
+• Plan: Identify adequate sources of data that include a combination of internal sources and HR systems that are linked with active methods such as surveys and passive methods such as social media via Slack on Microsoft Teams or LinkedIn and other collaboration platforms.
 Develop the objectives for analysis and design questions to be answered by the process.

 • Define critical success factors: This can include establishing leadership and support chains to assign ownership of the analytics effort.
 As well as defining the measures through which project success can be measured.
 These might include; on-time delivery, project impact and user feedback.